motoq/eom/README.md

 based modeling language.
 The library allows rapid development of custom applications.

-Current functionality includes orbit propagation via general perturbation (GP, "analytic") and special perturbation (SP, numerical integration) techniques.
+Current functionality includes orbit propagation and access analysis to earth fixed ground points.
+General perturbation (GP, "analytic") and special perturbation (SP, numerical integration) orbit propagation techniques are supported.
 Externally generated SP3 formatted ephemerides (CDDIS) can also be ingested.
 Ephemerides can be saved in STK compatible **.e** file formats.
 Other outputs are written as Matlab (Octave compatible) functions.
 When run, these **.m** files will plot the data with appropriate formatting while optionally returning the handle to the figure along with the raw data.
 For example, the range as